getify/You-Dont-Know-JS/async & performance/ch3.md

 We first define a `request(..)` utility that constructs a promise to represent the completion of the `ajax(..)` call.

 **Note:** It will be very common for developers to face the situation that they want to do promise-aware async flow control with utilities that are not themselves promise-enabled (like `ajax(..)` here, which expects a callback).
 While the native ES6 `Promise` mechanism doesn't automatically solve this pattern for us, practically all promise libraries *do*.
 They usually call this process "lifting" or "promisifying" or some variation thereof.
-We'll come back to that topic later.
+We'll come back to that pattern later.

 ```js
 request( "http://some.url.1/" )